 The white, heart-shaped center of the tricolored, swirly foam floats toward my eyes as if gravity lost its grip.

-Chest rising in anticipation, my lips curl to a smile from the stunning sense of joy it brings.
+Chest rising in anticipation, I smile from the joy it brings.

 Tingling starts in my arms and moves through my legs.